mailhog/MailHog/README.md

 #### postfix

 It is possible to redirect all mail sent by postfix (and it's sendmail compatible binary) to mailhog.
-In the configuratoin file `/etc/postfix/main.cf`, configure postfix to use mailhog as the SMTP forwarder, with the line `relayhost = [localhost]:1025`
+In the configuration file `/etc/postfix/main.cf`, configure postfix to use mailhog as the SMTP forwarder, with the line `relayhost = [localhost]:1025`

 #### Web UI